kronick/workflow-engine/README.md

             }
           ]
         },
-        "invalidMessage": "Document text must be longer than the title."
+        "invalidMessage": "Document text must be longer than the title.", "reportOnFields": ["text", "title"]
       }
     ]
   }